ecnivs/DOOM-Scout/README.md

-# DOOM
+# DOOM Scout

-This repository is dedicated to recreating DOOM 1993.
-I'd appreciate any feedback or code reviews you might have!

-### (Incomplete)
+DOOM Scout is a tool that allows you to render and explore levels from the classic DOOM (1993) game using WAD files.
+It focuses on navigation and viewing without any gameplay elements like shooting or enemies.

+## Features
+* Load and render levels from DOOM WAD files.
+* Walk through and explore the maps freely.
+* View detailed level geometry and textures.
+* Supports custom WAD files.